He...Susmaryosep! (4 Fathers)

-Susmaryosep!
-Four Fathers is a 2001 Filipino comedy film written, edited and directed by Edgardo "Boy" Vinarao.
+He...Susmaryosep!
+(4 Fathers) (marketed as Susmaryosep!
+(4 Fathers)) is a 2001 Filipino comedy film written, edited and directed by Edgardo "Boy" Vinarao.
 The film stars Bobby Andrews, Bojo Molina, Polo Ravales and Gerald Madrid in their title roles.
 It was one of the entries in the 2001 Metro Manila Film Festival.

 Plot

 The film revolves around the lives of four people with personal issues.
 Ep (Bobby) is a community priest who has a son with his former girlfriend (Sherilyn).
 Mon (Bojo) is a priest who struggles to deal with his alcoholic father.
 Jojo (Polo) is a seminarian whose journey to priesthood takes a turn when he meets an attractive woman in an outreach program.
 Dondon (Garald) is a closeted gay who joins the seminary to hide his sexuality.

 Mon, known for being a parish priest in their community, and has been involved in social issues.
 He had a painful childhood especially with his father, causing him to hate him.
 However, he would often scold his mother for her fortune telling business, saying that it's the work of the devil.
 Ep, while saying his homily, was surprised with the arrival of his ex-girlfriend Carol.
 Ep decided to broke up with Carol after Ep decided to enter the priesthood when his father suffered a heart attack.
 Now separated with her husband, she's also a single mother to her son named Pikoy.
 Dondon, who came from a conservative family was shocked when he sees his former bestfriend who was now a transgender woman.
 Jojo, a young seminarian caught the attention of Maan, a young novice.
 When Carol went to Ep, she asked him to take care of Pikoy as she has to go to a different location.
 Ep agreed, and while Pikoy was with him, the latter would pull different pranks on him, especially when he ate a sandwich filled with worms.
 Dondon, now confused because of his sexuality was invited to the wedding of two gay men.